barbalex/ae-electron/readme.md

   - src
 1. Do not initiate activeNodeArray from pathname in `index.js` (as the inital pathname is a file url): uncomment that code.
 1. In `src/modules/getActiveNodeArrayFromPathname.js` prepend: `.replace('/C:', '')`, so it ends up as: `window.location.pathname.replace('/C:', '').replace('/', '')`
-1. Set graphQlUri to `https://artdaten.ch/graphql` in `src/modules/graphQlUri`
+1. Set graphQlUri to `https://artdaten.ch/graphql` in `src/modules/graphQlUri` (for testing purposes)
 1. Do not dynamically load chunks.
 Files:
   - `src/components/App.js`
   - `src/components/AppBar/index.js`